lldap/lldap/README.md

 ## Migrating from SQLite

-If you started with an SQLite database and would like to migrate to MySQL/MariaDB or PostgreSQL, check out the [./docs/database_migration.md](DB migration docs).
+If you started with an SQLite database and would like to migrate to MySQL/MariaDB or PostgreSQL, check out the [DB migration docs](/docs/database_migration.md).

 ## Comparisons with other services